chirun-ncl/chirun-lti/README.md

 ### Sudo Permission Setup

-The `sudo` command should be configured so that the user running the web server process (e.g. `www-data`) can start the CourseBuilder processing script as the processing user and set some environment variables.
-This can be setup by adding the following line to the `/etc/sudoers` file,
+The `sudo` command should be configured so that the user running the web server process (e.g. `www-data`) can start the CourseBuilder processing script as the processing user with some particular environment variables populated.
+This can be setup by adding the following lines to the `/etc/sudoers` file,

 ```
 www-data ALL = (programs) NOPASSWD: [PROCESSDIR]/process.sh